Vijay-Nirmal/WebInteractMCP/website/content/docs/latest/examples.md

 }
 ```

-These examples demonstrate the flexibility and power of WebIntractMCP across various use cases and frameworks.
+These examples demonstrate the flexibility and power of WebInteractMCP across various use cases and frameworks.
 Each example can be adapted to your specific needs and requirements.